snapp-cab/SNPNetwork/README.md

 ```
 As you can see request is a generic function that returns expected model you want and also an error of type 'SNPError'.
 It is a class function which means that without making instance of SNPNetwork class you can use it anywhere.(SNPNetwork.request("www.test.com"))
 Parameters:
 url: url of interest to retrieve data.
-It should be String
+It should be String<br/>
 method: is the type of request you look for and is an enumeration like this:
 ```ruby
 public enum HTTPMethod: String {